derekhouck/derekhouck.github.io/now.md

 # Now

+_Last updated on {{ page.last_modified_at | date: '%B %e, %Y' }}_.

-I was laid off from Binti in November and I am currently looking for my next role.
-In the meantime, I continue to volunteer as a mentor for [Techtonica](https://techtonica.org/).
+On February 26th, I started work as a Product & Software Engineer at [Volt](https://www.textvolt.com).
+I also continue to volunteer as a mentor for [Techtonica](https://techtonica.org/).

-Also in November, my wife, myself, and our two cats all moved back to Kansas City, Missouri after twenty years in Los Angeles.
-I'm now unpacking _so many_ boxes and getting reacquainted with the city and its wonderful food.
+In November of 2023, my wife, myself, and our two cats all moved back to Kansas City, Missouri after twenty years in Los Angeles.
+I'm still getting reacquainted with the city and its wonderful food.

 Speaking of my cats, here's a photo of Dante, a mature tuxedo, and his younger brother, Hazel, an immature tabby.